OfficeDev/office-js-docs-pr/docs/testing/uninstall-add-in.md

 To prevent ghost add-ins, end every testing/debugging/sideloading session by using the uninstall (also called unacquire) facility that is provided by the tool that you used to start the session.
 Doing this reverses the effects in the bullet list earlier in this article.

-The following list identifies how to uninstall with Microsoft tools but doesn't describe the procedures or syntax in detail. *Be sure to use the links to get complete instructions.*
+The following list identifies, for each tool, how to uninstall but doesn't describe the procedures or syntax in detail. *Be sure to use the links to get complete instructions.*

 > [!NOTE]
 > Some of these tools don't close the Office application that opened automatically.
 In that case, close the application manually and then use the tool to end the sideloading session.